 But some clients have an extraordinarily difficult time understanding this concept.
 “What if you don’t do $500 worth of work in a given week?” they ask.
 I explained that by comparing my flat fee system to the natural gas company’s flat fee “budget pay” program.
 Rather than having you pay $5 per month in the summer and $200 per month in the winter, your natural gas company has you pay $103 every month per year instead.
 This allows you to budget for your gas payments predictably throughout the year.

 Unlike the natural gas company, however, I go one better.
 I charge $500 a week, but subject each weekly payment to a satisfaction or your money back, no questions asked, guarantee.
 The way it works?
 You pay me $500 in advance for the week ahead.
 After that week I come to you for the second week’s advance payment, but before I get paid for week two, I asked you if you are satisfied with the previous week’s services.
 If you say you want, the only question I ask you is how much of a refund due you want?
 And you may have up to all of the $500 you paid refunded.
 No questions asked.
 Even if you were more than satisfied with the work, you can claim you weren’t satisfied get all your money back.
 The reasons I do this, and the reasons I can do this are no secret.
-First, divorce lawyers are, in my opinion, some of the worst human beings I’ve ever had the misfortune of dealing with.
-If that’s my experience as a lawyer, I know it must be your experience as a client too.
-So to reduce your fear and your risk as a client and to help earn your trust, I offer my satisfaction or your money back, no questions asked guarantee.
+To reduce your fear and your risk as a client and to help earn your trust, I offer my satisfaction or your money back, no questions asked guarantee.
 This should make you confident that I’ll work hard to satisfy you, because if I don’t I won’t get paid for the services I performed.
 But this isn’t a one sided benefit.
 Because clients who know I do good work, but demand refunds anyway won’t have me as their lawyer much longer, which means they’ll have to turn to one of those despicable lawyers they had hoped to avoid.
 So this arrangement keeps the lawyer humble and honest, and the client humble and honest too.

 And breaking down payments to your lawyer in weekly installments that are fully refundable each week, rather than requiring a hefty retainer up front, ensures that a client never overpays his or her lawyer.
 It also allows the client to pay as he or she goes.
 If the case ends up settling in just a few months, the client only pays for the work that was needed in that few months.
 If the case takes longer, the client understands from the beginning what it’s going to cost week to week until the trial ends.